WIZnet-ioNIC/WIZnet-PICO-C-EXTRAS/examples/dormant_wakeup/README.md

-## Step 3: Setup Sleep_Wakeup Example
+## Step 3: Setup Dormant_Wakeup Example

-To test the Sleep_Wakeup example, minor settings shall be done in code.
+To test the Dormant_Wakeup example, minor settings shall be done in code.

 1. Setup SPI port and pin in 'w5x00_spi.h' in 'WIZnet-PICO-C-EXTRAS/port/ioLibrary_Driver/' directory.